emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 The ``useCapture`` parameter  maps to ``useCapture`` in `EventTarget.addEventListener <https://developer.mozilla.org/en-US/docs/Web/API/EventTarget.addEventListener>`_.
 It indicates whether or not to initiate *capture*: if ``true`` the callback will be invoked only for the DOM capture and target phases; if ``false`` the callback will be triggered during the target and bubbling phases.
 See `DOM Level 3 Events <http://www.w3.org/TR/2003/NOTE-DOM-Level-3-Events-20031107/events.html#Events-phases>`_ for a more detailed explanation.

 Most functions return the result using the type :c:data:`EMSCRIPTEN_RESULT`.
-Non-zero and positive values denote success.
+Zero and positive values denote success.
 Negative values signal failure.
 None of the functions fail or abort by throwing a JavaScript or C++ exception.
 If a particular browser does not support the given feature, the value :c:data:`EMSCRIPTEN_RESULT_NOT_SUPPORTED` will be returned at the time the callback is registered.

 Callback functions